Skip to main content

 • channels.slack.enabled: optional switch for temporarily disabling Slack

-Experimental Approval API
+Experimental session / approval API

-curl "http://127.0.0.1:12233/approvals/session_abc123/status?token=$resumeToken"
+curl "http://127.0.0.1:12233/sessions/session_abc123/status?token=$sessionToken"

-curl -X POST "http://127.0.0.1:12233/approvals/session_abc123/decision" \
+curl -X POST "http://127.0.0.1:12233/sessions/session_abc123/decision?token=$sessionToken" \

 -H "Content-Type: application/json" \